How to Interview Someone for a Job in 7 Steps (+ Free Checklist)

 Tools for Interview Scheduling

-While there are scheduling apps to help you sync your calendar with the candidate, a person-to-person conversation is best.
+While there are apps to help you sync your calendar with the candidate, a person-to-person conversation is best.
 Call or text the individual to let them know you wish to interview them.
 Then follow up with a calendar appointment request, as needed.

 Interview Timing & Length